andbaric/mono-fs-task/README.md

     3. Development(default branch, protected)
       Application version in development environment, mostly locally tested

-      *There are more temporary branches created from **development** for each issue and merged back when merge request is code reviewed*
+      *There are more temporary branches created from **development** for each issue and merged back after pull request is code review*

     Three types of temporary branches(prefixed by issue type) for e.g. :
       1. documentation/project-setup - for issue type DOCUMENTATION